MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-customize-x-axis-and-y-axis.md

 ### Create a Stacked column chart visualization

-Before you can customize you visualization, you have to build it.
+Before you can customize your visualization, you have to build it.

-1. In the Power BI service, expand **My Workspace**
+1. In the Power BI service, expand **My Workspace**.

 1. Scroll down and select **Retail Analysis Sample** from the list of **Datasets**.